-These are some of the speakers we will be welcoming at the 2017 Cycle Touring Festival.
+These are some of the speakers that we welcomed at the 2017 Cycle Touring Festival.

 Best selling Geoff Allan (humourously) talks about the experiences and challenges involved in writing his first publication, The Scottish Bothy Bible, which has become an instant hit with both outdoor and armchair readers alike.
 A true labour of love, the book contains detailed descriptions of each bothy listed, including fascinating histories, route descriptions and key local attractions, as well as stunning photography.
 The guide is celebration of the the unique network of open shelters which a remarkable feature of Scotland’s outdoor culture, and has already become a classic of the genre.

 Starting in Pakistan and finishing in Quito nearly 2 years later, Cress cycled around much of the world, mainly solo.
 She delivers motivational talks about her bike trip with humour and humility.
 As an expedition leader and Ambassador for Bramwell International she regularly travels, writes blogs and tests kit providing balance and contrast to her ‘day job’ as a leadership coach and trainer.

 Sam and Joe Carroll (10 and 8 years old), from the northeast of Scotland, have grown up thinking it’s normal to go cycle touring every holiday.
 Their adventures began and grew in the Hebrides, Orkney and Shetland islands.
 Along the way, they found plenty of fun and wildlife.
 (They’ve also toured in Faroes, Iceland and France).
 Last year, Mum and Dad, Heidi and Brad, didn’t have to work hard to persuade the boys to un-school and head to Japan for six months.
 They combined cycling and wild camping with working as volunteers on organic farms (WWOOF), learned a lot about the rules of hot spring bathing, and ate a lot of rice.